 Grace grew up at Full Moon Farm, with her mother (Karen) as her first instructor.
-Currently in her final year at the University of South Carolina Aiken, Grace is an experienced eventer and polo player.
+Currently in her final semester at the University of South Carolina Aiken, Grace is an experienced eventer and polo player.

 Grace is available to teach lessons and clinics to those who wish to improve their eventing and equitation skills.

 Zellie grew up riding at Full Moon Farm and competed on our NCSSEL, NCEL, and IEA equitation teams.
 She won the Baltimore County Children’s Medal Finals, Josey Mohler Medal Finals, Virginia Horse Show Association Children’s Medal Finals, and the Southwest Virginia Children’s and Adult Medal Finals.

 Zellie coaches our IEA team and is available to teach lessons and clinics to those who wish to improve their equitation skills.

 At this time, parents/spectators are not permitted up at the barn or riding arenas, unless their rider meets ANY of the criteria below: